redips/Stack/docs/resource/legacy/index_resources.md

 # Getting a Collection of Resources

+{% hint style="warning" %}
+This section is deprecated.
+However, as of now, the Sylius E-Commerce project is still resorting to this configuration so you might want to check it out.
+{% endhint %}

+{% hint style="warning" %}
+This section is deprecated.
+However, as of now, the Sylius E-Commerce project is still resorting to this configuration so you might want to check it out.
+{% endhint %}

 To get a paginated list of Books, we will use **indexAction** of our controller.
 In the default scenario, it will return an instance of paginator, with a list of Books.